heinrichWeichert/car-simulator/README.md

 #### Basics Communication

 To simulate a ECU (Electronic Control Unit), the Lua file hold various tables describing the data and behavior.
-Therefore a single ECU has to provide at least a `RequesId` and a `ResponseId` to be able to communicate via the CAN ISO-TP protocol.
+Therefore a single ECU has to provide at least a `RequestId` and a `ResponseId` to be able to communicate via the CAN ISO-TP protocol.
 Note: A single Lua file could contain various ECUs.

 ```lua
 PCM = { -- ECU name